2026 WORLD CUP GROUP I | France again favourites, Senegal out for strong challenge

 Senegal’s spirits won’t be dampened, however, and they have a strong squad who have been together for a long time, led by skipper Kalidou Koulibaly and key man Sadio Mané.

-Coach Pape Thiaw schemed the Afcon success at the start of the year and should be able to get his team competitive in the World Cup.
+Coach Pape Thiaw schemed the Afcon success in January and Febuary and should be able to get his team competitive in the World Cup.
+Apart from the threat of France, they should be able to get maximum points off Iraq and Norway.

 - Fifa ranking: 14